-- Provide management with accurate information about their child's health needs, medical conditions and medication requirements on the enrolment form. - Provide the Service with a Medical Management Plan prior to enrolment of their child if required. - Develop a Risk Minimisation Plan for their child in collaboration with management and educators and medical practitioner for long-term medication plans. - Notify educators, verbally when children are taking any short-term medications (at home). - Complete and sign the Administration of Medication Record for their child requiring any medication whilst they are at the Service.

-• Update (or verify currency of) Medical Management Plan annually or as the child's medication needs change.

-- Be requested to sign consent to use creams and lotions should first aid treatment be required (list of items in the first aid kit provided at enrolment). - Keep prescribed medications in original containers with pharmacy labels.
+- Provide management with accurate information about their child's health needs, medical conditions and medication requirements on the enrolment form. - Provide the Service with a Medical Management Plan prior to enrolment of their child if required. - Develop a Risk Minimisation Plan for their child in collaboration with management and educators and medical practitioners for long-term medication plans. - Notify educators verbally when children are taking any short-term medications (at home). - Complete and sign the Administration of Medication Record for their child requiring any medication whilst they are at the Service. - Update (or verify currency of) Medical Management Plan annually or as the child's medication needs change. - Be requested to sign consent to use creams and lotions should first aid treatment be required. - Keep prescribed medications in original containers with pharmacy labels.
 Please understand that medication will only be administered as directed by the medical practitioner and only to the child whom the medication has been prescribed for.
-Expired medications will not be administered. - Adhere to our Service's Control of Infectious Disease Policy. - Keep children away at home while any symptoms of an illness remain. - Keep children at home for 24 hours from commencing antibiotics to ensure they have no side effects to the medication. - NOT leave any medication in children's bags. - Give any medication for their children to an educator who will provide the family with a Medication Record to complete. - Complete the Medication Record and the educator will sign to acknowledge the receipt of the medication. - Provide any herbal/ naturopathic remedies or non-prescription medications (including Paracetamol or cold medications) with a letter from the doctor detailing the child's name and dosage: Note that the stated procedure for administering medications applies to the administration of non-prescription medications.
+Expired medications will not be administered. - Adhere to our Service's Control of Infectious Disease Policy. - Keep children away at home while any symptoms of an illness remain. - Keep children at home for 24 hours from commencing antibiotics to ensure they have no side effects to the medication. - NOT leave any medication in children's bags. - Give any medication for their children to an educator who will provide the family with an Administration of Medication Record to complete. - Complete the Medication Record and the educator will sign to acknowledge the receipt of the medication. - Provide any herbal/ naturopathic remedies or non-prescription medications (including Paracetamol) with a letter from the doctor detailing the child's name and dosage.